 1 Determining the FRITZ!Box's wireless MAC address

-The MAC address by which the FRITZ!Box can be reached by another network device over wireless LAN depends on whether the 5 GHz frequency band or the 2.4 GHz frequency band is used to establish the wireless connection:
+The MAC address at which other network devices can reach the FRITZ!Box over wireless LAN depends on whether the 5 GHz frequency band or the 2.4 GHz frequency band is used to establish the wireless connection:

 2 Determining the FRITZ!Box's LAN MAC address